choomietm/choomietm/README.md

 - 💞️ I’m looking to collaborate on anything pertaining to the African continent
 - 📫 How to reach me: chloeene@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I think fun facts are overrated so here's a hot take instead.
-Minty sweet gum is the best kind of gum bc the mintiness shows you're practical (i.e. gum is for fresher breath) but also ot stuffy and fun to be around hence the sweet :)
+Minty sweet gum is the best kind of gum bc the mintiness shows you're practical (i.e. gum is for fresher breath) but also not stuffy and fun to be around hence the sweet :)

 <!---
 choomietm/choomietm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.